phildavis17/writing/fizzbuzz/FizzBuzz.md

 def _is_buzzable(n: int) -> bool:
    return str(n)[-1] in {"0", "5"}

-# Look, ma, No mods!
+# Look, ma, no mods!
 ```

 Implementing FizzBuzz without using the modulo operator is mostly a party trick, but it illustrates an important point.